You may also enjoy reading: How to Recover From Fire Damage in Your Home.

 Charring and Soot

 Smoke damage causes discoloration and black marks on the ceiling and walls.
 These are mainly caused by charring and soot.
 Soot refers to a residue that smoke leaves behind while charring is paint burning.
-The first thing that you should do when dealing with smoke damage is assessing the damage extent in order to determine if cleaning will solve the problem.
+The first thing that you should do when dealing with smoke damage is assess the damage extent in order to determine if cleaning will solve the problem.
 Cleaning heavy soot as well as charring that come from the flat-painted wall may not be possible.
 As such, re-painting and priming might be the only option.
 If charring is not deep, you can use semi-gloss or satin finishes in solving the problem.

 Fixing the Problem

-To fix a damage caused by smoke, you will need Trisodium Phosphate which is a cleaner, 2 buckets, a large sponge, warm water, goggles, cleaning gloves, and cleaning rugs.
+To fix the damage caused by smoke, you will need Trisodium Phosphate which is a cleaner, 2 buckets, a large sponge, warm water, goggles, cleaning gloves, and cleaning rugs.
 It is important to note that Trisodium Phosphate is harsh.
 Therefore, wearing gloves is important to prevent skin irritation.
 It can also cause eye irritation which can be prevented by the use of goggles.

 - Fill one bucket with warm water and then add a tablespoon of Trisodium Phosphate.

 - Wear goggles and rubber gloves and then wet your sponge with Trisodium Phosphate solution.
-Start working on one section by wiping the ceiling or wall vigorously with your wet sponge.
+Start working on one section by vigorously wiping the ceiling or wall with your wet sponge.
 Dip the rag in the bucket with clean water to rinse the ceiling or wall thoroughly.
 Continue this process until the whole area becomes cleaned and rinsed.

 - You might be required to repeat the process severally depending on the charring and soot buildup severity.
 However, you should be careful to avoid oversaturating the walls or even let water seep through the baseboards and walls because this can damage them.